Vyral/base-template/_posts/2021-01-18-you-dont-have-to-meet-with-every-client.md

 date: 2021-01-18 16:14:08
 tags:
   - Transaction Management
-excerpt: Stop meeting with every client but still maximize customer satisfaction.
+excerpt: You can stop meeting with every client and still maximize customer satisfaction.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Dave+Hooke/Recruiting+Videos/2021/Central+PA+Real+Estate+Agent_+How+Can+You+Stop+Being+the+One+to+Meet+with+Every+Single+Client.mp4
 pullquote: Document your process and exactly what your standard of service is.